np12/testing/README.rst

 ``vp`` to view the current playlist (then use rm, mv and sw to modify it)

 ``save <playlist_name>`` to save the currently displayed songs as a stored playlist on disk

 ``rm <playlist_name>`` to delete a playlist from disk

-You can load a playlist when invoking pms using the following command:
+qYou can load a playlist when invoking pms using the following command:

     ``pms open <playlistname>``